Esri/arcade-expressions/attribute_rule_validation/validate_related_cardinality.md

 // dict with the max number of records by subtype var max_counts = {
-    '1': 2, // Subtype 1 in the child
+    '1': 4, // Subtype 1 in the child
     '2': 1, // Subtype 2 in the child
-    '3': 0 // Subtype 3 in the child is not allowed at all to this parent };
+    '3': 0, // Subtype 3 in the child is not allowed at all to this parent '4': 0 // Subtype 3 in the child is not allowed at all to this parent };

+// A flag to determine if types table are allowed if not defined in max_counts var non_defined_types_allowed = false;

 var no_violation_text = 'No relationship violations';

 // Store the parent feature global from the key field in the relationship var feature_id = $feature.globalid;
 if (IsEmpty(feature_id)) {
-    return no_violation_text;
+    return true;
 }

 // force to upper as the sql is case sensitive